amitjoy/amitjoy.github.com/_posts/2016-02-09-OSGi-Annotations.md

 ### @ProvideCapability

-It works the same way **@RequireCapability** works, instead it provides a capability a runtime.
+It works the same way as **@RequireCapability** works, instead it provides a capability at runtime.

 ### OSGi enRoute Specific

 OSGi enRoute has taken the responsibility to take the hassles of OSGi Application Development off our shoulder.
-It provides all necessary abstraction to develop rapid OSGi applications.
-Amongst its several benefits, it provides huge array of annotations for **Angular JS Application** development, Scheduling, Authentication and Authorization etc.
+It provides all necessary abstractions to develop rapid OSGi applications.
+Amongst its several benefits, it provides huge array of annotations for **Angular JS Application** development, Scheduling, Authentication and Authorization, IoT Application Development etc.